Shot noise as a diagnostic in the $\nu=2/3$ fractional quantum Hall edge zoo

-We calculate the total charge, which reach different contacts via multiple reflections and transmissions throughout.
-Thereby, we sum up the resulting infinite series.
-To organize this infinite series we need three different pieces: \begin{enumerate} \item A factor accounting for the first tunnelling while entering the QPC. \item The shortest route inside the QPC. \item Different scatterers give rise to the contribution due to multiple reflections.
-This factor $(R'_{12})_i (R''_{21})_i (R'''_{12})_i (R_{21})_{i+1},\ i \in [1,2,\ldots]$ will remain same for all the contacts. \end{enumerate}
+The total charge, reaching each drain, is determined by summing up an infinite series arising from multiple reflections and transmissions.
+This series contains the following pieces: \begin{enumerate} \item First tunnelling factor to enter the QPC. \item Shortest path inside the QPC. \item Contribution due to multiple reflections from different scatterers: $(R'_{12})_i (R''_{21})_i (R'''_{12})_i (R_{21})_{i+1},\ i \in [1,2,\ldots]$, which is the same for all the contacts. \end{enumerate}

-For the charge $Q_1$ entering at drain $D_1$ the first contribution is $(T_{11})_1$, and the second contribution is $(T'_{11})_n,\ n\in[1,2,\ldots]$.
-The number outside of the parenthesis denotes how may times the wavepacket visited the same scatterer.
-Thus, using this we can write $Q_1$ as \begin{widetext}
+For the charge $Q_1$ which enters the drain $D_1$ the first piece is $(T_{11})_1$, and the second piece is $(T'_{11})_n,\ n\in[1,2,\ldots]$.
+How many times a wavepacket encountered the same scatterer is denoted by the subscript outside of the parenthesis.
+Therefore, we write $Q_1$ as \begin{widetext}